 How to take Prednisolone for bronchial asthma

 The first course of therapy should not exceed 16 days.
 Experts prescribe starting treatment with 5-6 mg per day, and when the condition stabilizes, use up to 3 mg.
-The daily maintenance dosage of the tablet form of the medication (1.5-2.5 tablets) is recommended to be taken once, or you can resort to taking a double daily dosage (a slight deviation upward is allowed) every other day - it all depends on the patient's individual indicators and the severity of the course of the disease.
-Moreover, as clinical practice shows, the second intermittent regimen is more effective.
+The daily maintenance dosage of the tablet form of the drug (1.5-2.5 tablets) is recommended to be taken once or you can resort to taking it twice daily dosage(a slight upward deviation is allowed) every other day - it all depends on the patient’s individual indicators and the severity of the disease.
+Moreover, as it shows clinical practice, the second intermittent regimen is more effective.

 IMPORTANT!
-If bronchial asthma is accompanied by diseases associated with poor patency of the renal canals or inflammatory processes in the joints, then the dose of "Prednisolone" should be increased at the discretion of the attending physician.
+If bronchial asthma is accompanied by diseases associated with poor patency of the renal canals or inflammatory processes in the joints, then the dose of Prednisolone should be increased at the discretion of the attending physician.

-It is very important for a particular patient to adhere to the special instructions given to him by the doctor for the reception, process, dosages and the end of the course of treatment.
-Without this drug, the treatment of bronchial asthma may not be so successful, but it is still not worth resorting to independent use.
-Even after a medical appointment, it is necessary to carefully study the instructions for use, so as not to additionally harm your own health.
+It is very important for a particular patient to adhere to the data given to him by the doctor special instructions on the intake, process, dosage and completion of the course of treatment.
+Without this drug, treatment of bronchial asthma may not be as successful, but you should not resort to independent use.
+Even after a medical prescription, you must carefully study the instructions for use so as not to cause further harm. own health.

 The disease is characterized by narrowing of the bronchi, which impedes the movement of air.